RatingGull27/KonataBot/README.md

 Konata is a multi-modular discord bot made in the [Eris](https://abal.moe/Eris) library.

 ## Installation
-We will not show you how to install Konata but we can give out what she needs and what api keys you need:
+We will not show you how to install Konata [ Coon soon ]

-### API Keys
-* weeb.sh => Some `action` commands,

 ### Libraries
 * Node.js => Runtime enviornment,